ARTbio/startbio/docs/scRNAseq_basics/01_IOCsc_week1.md

     each step of your thoughts.
     In general, try to explain in your own words, each step of your analysis !

-Add your RMD/QMD in your trello card.
+Add your RMD/QMD in your Trello card.

 **Thank you for your attention and see you next week :clap: :clap: :clap:**